7 Men's Style Throwbacks To Bring Back Immediately

 4. JAZZ UP YOUR LOOK WITH AN UPDATED TAKE ON A RETRO STYLE

-Nike’s Tennis Classic sneakers are a take on iconic court shoes worn by actual tennis players in the 1970s.
-These sneakers look straight out of a Wes Anderson movie in the best possible way.
-Their simple, retro-cool design makes them crazy-versatile—wear ‘em with joggers and a T-shirt for your weekend coffee run or with your usual office attire on Casual Friday.
-(Although we’d argue that compared to the old days, every day looks a bit like Casual Friday in 2017.)
+Their simple, retro-cool design makes them crazy-versatile—wear ‘em with joggers and a T-shirt for your weekend coffee run, or even with your usual office attire on Casual Friday.
+(Although we’d argue that compared to the old days, every day looks a bit like Casual Friday in 2018.)

 5. SET THE MOOD WITH A THROWBACK PLAYLIST